-Emma Buckley and Alice König have won McCall MacBain teaching awards for their project on the Latin language learning experiences of students from different educational backgrounds.
+Emma Buckley and Alice König have won McCall MacBain teaching awards for their project on the Latin language learning experiences of student

 Latin occupies a major place in the history of world culture: Latin is the ancestor of many European languages; world literature still turns to classical writers for inspiration; and much of our knowledge of European history depends upon documents written in Latin.
 Studying Latin at university confronts students with challenges of language learning and literary analysis.
 It also gives us a window on to the extraordinary history and culture of ancient Rome and the Roman Empire that extended across most of the Mediterranean world for so many centuries.